hbarrien/nextwordpredictor/README.md

   2. A next-word prediction program that uses the produced n-gram data files for textual input processing.

-  3. A Shiny Apps application used to test the prediction algorithm online.
+  3. A Shiny Apps application used to test the prediction program online.

 ## **SOURCE CODE**
   * **capstone_DataProcessing_v3.R**